"Do you think I want you to leave?"

 It's a charming, literal fish-out-of-water fantasy tale about friendship set against a sundrenched mid-century Italian Riviera backdrop.
 Written by Jesse Andrews and Mike Jones, Luca barely hits the hundred-minute mark as one of the shortest Pixar films and is better for its low-stakes sense of seaside magic.

-Luca's feeling of wonderment makes its concepts of youthful discovery so joyful despite its mildly fantasical intentions.
+Luca's feeling of wonderment makes its concepts of youthful discovery so joyful despite its mildly fantastical intentions.
 How the characters learn and discover Italian human life is never not amusing.
 Its childlike sensibilities make it particularly appealing.

 There's not much to Luca's modest charm and its simplicity is what ultimately makes it so endearing.
 Pixar's latest is a sweet fairytale about friendship and family.
-It's a cozy vacation of a film about sea monsters and a chilhood summer spent in an Italian fishing village.
+It's a cozy vacation of a film about sea monsters and a childhood summer spent in an Italian fishing village.

 Luca is available to stream on Disney+.